hawkwynd/tesseract/README.md

 ## TODO and future plans
 - Teseract to first check for local MYSQL results before making Discogs API calls and use that result instead.

+Feel free to create an issue if you're experiencing one, and I'll make an honest effort to help you.

+Peace, Love & Joy!
+Hawkwynd Radio